SimoneS93/anchorCMS/README.md

 At the moment, you can't do much more that this, still it can be very useful.

 ####About the *get()*
 All of the *data\\...::get()* can be called with no arguments, in which case they return all the records, or you can pass them a key-value pair, to retrieve only the records that matches.
 Be careful, though: you should always check if you got an array or a single record.
-If you want to be sure to get a single record, just use:

-    <?php $singleRecord = array_shift(data\get('whatever', 'whatever again')); ?>